MichaelT025/Project-GhostPad/README.md

 Shade is designed with privacy as a core principle:

 - **Local Storage Only** - Config and sessions stored in your user data directory
+- **Encrypted API keys** - Stored using OS-level encryption via Electron `safeStorage` when available
 - **No Cloud Sync** - Nothing leaves your machine except API calls to your chosen provider
 - **No Telemetry** - We don't track usage, collect analytics, or phone home
-- **You Control the Data** - Screenshots sent directly to LLM, then discarded
+- **You Control the Data** - Sessions (and any attached screenshots) are stored locally in your user data folder, and can be deleted any time (including a full wipe from the Dashboard)
 - **Open Source** - Audit the code yourself

 ## Development